TristanWYL/ChaosTheory/README.md

 An app header bar for hosting links to different pages.

-## State
+## State Management

+Considering this project is quite small, instead of using a state management library, an Observer Patten is in place to make the application reactive to state updates.

-- The minutely fetched exchange rateSet are stored in the `state` of `./src/misc/state.ts`, -
+- The fetched exchange rateSet are stored in the `state` of `./src/misc/state.ts`, -

+## Settings

+Some settings could be tuned at `./src/settings.ts`

 # Getting Started with Create React App